 When you have been enrolled for six consecutive months, you may take four weeks of vacation at 50% off per week.
 No vacation discounts are permitted before six months of enrollment.
+Discounted vacation weeks may not be used within your two-week disenrollment period.
 In order to guarantee your child's enrollment spot upon your return, 50% of your child's tuition must be paid before you leave for vacation or you will not qualify for the discount.
 Vacation is only permitted for full weeks and cannot be broken up into days.
 Vacation time will only be approved and credited to accounts that are current and have no balance due.
 Vacation weeks do not accumulate and will not carry over from year to year, (a year is based on your enrollment year).
 Vacation time must be applied for by written request via vacation request form to the Director two full enrollment weeks in advance.
 If you have not been in attendance for at least six months and choose to disenroll, you will potentially forfeit your space and will have to re-enroll and repay your registration fee upon your return.
 All re-enrollments will be at full-time status.
 Any discounts or promotions received are no longer applicable to your account.
 Re-enrollment may not take place at the time of disenrollment, all re-enrollment will take place once you return from your vacation.